toslr/OL_mrcnn/README.md

 2. crops the ROIs into a folder
 3. applies segmentation to the cropped images

-Output: in results/'taskname'/ produces results.csv and one folder per image

 Efficiency:
 - Detection: Recall=0.91
 - Classification: Binary CE=0.76
-- Segmentation: IoU=0.77
+- Segmentation: IoU=0.83

 ## LOCAL USE:
-Open the index.html in a web browser and follow the instructions.
+See the instructions set [here](https://drive.google.com/drive/folders/1PIstT451WQIOS59vtHqkq8PTD-xO0Gj_)